skypilot-org/skypilot/docs/source/reference/kubernetes/kubernetes-setup.rst

 .. tip::
-    You can check if Nvidia GPU operator is installed and the ``nvidia`` runtime is set as default by running:
+    To verify the `Nvidia GPU Operator <https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/getting-started.html#install-nvidia-gpu-operator>`_ is installed after step 1 and the ``nvidia`` runtime is set as default, run:

     .. code-block:: console